cwgreene/line2addr/README.md

 ## line2addr

-`addr2line` converts a address from a binary to a line in a file using debug information.
-This converts a line in a
+The standard tool `addr2line` converts a address from a binary to a line in a file using debug information.
+This tool `line2addr` converts a line into an address.
+It can also report all the addresses associated with all the lines in a json representation.

 ## Current features
 ### Display all addresses for a file